Laboratory tests for building materials

 ISO 16000-6

 Determination of the amount of volatile organic compounds (VOC) released by solid or liquid samples.
+Suitable sample matrices include, for example, black mass of recycled batteries, polymer samples, and liquid and solid chemicals.
 The measurement is performed by placing the investigated sample in a chamber, through which nitrogen is flushed.
 The nitrogen is led through an absorption cartridge, which traps the VOC compounds.
 Upon completion of the gas collection, the trapped VOCs are analyzed with thermal desorption-gas chromatography (TD-GC).
-The measurement can either be performed at ambient temperature, or the sampling chamber can be heated.
+The measurement can either be performed at ambient temperature, or the sampling chamber can be heated up to 120 °C.

 409 €